newptcai/RandomTree.jl/README.md

 The package also provides a simply function for drawing trees.

-The package can be used as a library in your code or in a Jupyter notebook.
+You can use `RandomTree.jl` as a library in your code or in a Jupyter notebook.
 It can also run as a standalone script.

 The generation of conditional Galton-Watson trees uses [a very efficient